 For the first time in centuries, men wearing makeup is not completely taboo.
-Thanks to social media and the emergence of male beauty influencers like Coverboy James Charles and beauty mogul Jeffree Star, makeup is in the early stages of becoming more gender-inclusive.
+Thanks to social media and the emergence of male beauty influencers like Manny Gutierrez and Bretman Rock, makeup is in the early stages of becoming more gender-inclusive.
 This concept, however, is hardly new.

-In 2017, the world is finally coming back around and growing to accept different gender expressions.
+Today, the world is finally coming back around and growing to accept different gender expressions.
 We hope the trend continues, but society can't move forward without looking back.
-Scroll through the timeline below to learn about the fascinating history of men and makeup.
+Read ahead to learn about makeup trends for men throughout the ages.

 Masculinity was important in ancient Egyptian culture, and makeup actually played a role in that.
-As early as 4000 BC, men used black pigment to create elaborate cat-eye designs.
+As early as 4000 BCE, men used black pigment to create elaborate cat-eye designs.
 A few millennia later, kohl eyeliner, green malachite eye shadow, and lip and cheek stains made from red ochre were also popular.
-The purpose was not simply to look more attractive—green eye shadow was believed to evoke the gods Horus and Ra to ward off harmful illnesses.
+The purpose was not what it is today, to look more attractive—green eye shadow was believed to evoke the gods Horus and Ra, and therefore ward off harmful illnesses.
 Dramatic eyeliner was customarily worn to communicate wealth and status.

-Fast-forward to the 1st century AD, when Roman men were known to apply red pigment to their cheeks, lighten their skin with powder, and paint their nails using a stomach turning elixir of pig fat and blood.
+Fast-forward to the 1st century AD, when Roman men were known to apply red pigment to their cheeks, lighten their skin with powder, and paint their nails using a stomach-turning elixir of pig fat and blood.
 (Makes you grateful for the 5-free nail polishes of today.)
 Roman men also painted their heads to camouflage bald spots—although we're not sure how well that would have worked.

-During the rule of Queen Elizabeth I, makeup was wildly popular among men, who valued ghost-white powdered skin.
-(This was also the era when face makeup was dangerously cakey and made with lead, which often caused serious health problems, including premature death.)
+During Queen Elizabeth I's rule, makeup was wildly popular among men, who valued ghost-white powdered skin.
+This was also when face makeup was dangerously cakey and made with lead, which often caused serious health problems, including-but-not-limited-to premature death.